microsoft/nni/examples/trials/ga_squad/README.md

 nnictl create --config ~/nni/examples/trials/ga_squad/config.yml
 ```

-## Run this example on pai
+## Run this example on OpenAI

-Due to the memory limitation of upload, we only upload the source code and complete the data download and training on pai.
+Due to the memory limitation of upload, we only upload the source code and complete the data download and training on OpenAI.
 This experiment requires sufficient memory that `memoryMB >= 32G`, and the training may last for several hours.

 ### Update configuration
 Modify `nni/examples/trials/ga_squad/config_pai.yaml`, here is the default configuration: